| Collapse of Big Bang Cosmology and the Emergence of

 already responded to five categories of objections that were

-This model may also be of interest to the Christian
+lodged against the earlier version of this model.57 This model may also be of interest to the Christian

 scientific community, for I have already suggested this